 Family Law Attorney Serving Monmouth County and Ocean County

-One of the most commonly asked questions of our Monmouth and Ocean County family law attorneys is whether or not a child can testify to a judge regarding their preferences when it comes to a custody and visitation decision.
-Unfortunately, there is no easy “yes or no” answer, instead the answer is “it depends”.
+One of the most commonly asked questions of our Monmouth and Ocean County family law attorneys is whether or not a child can testify to a judge regarding their preferences when it comes to custody and visitation decision.
+Unfortunately, there is no easy “yes or no” answer, instead, the answer is “it depends”.

 Beyond the issue of whether or not your child can speak to a family court judge lies the issue of whether or not they even should.
 Doing so may cause strife between the parents, or cause the child to feel torn between their parents and resentful or depressed as a result.

-While there are no easy answers to these questions, having an experienced family law attorney on your side any time you are deciding something so important as child custody and visitation can be goes a long way towards helping you make these difficult decisions, and understand the best possible course of action moving forward.
+While there are no easy answers to these questions, having an experienced family law attorney on your side any time you are deciding something so important as child custody and visitation can go a long way towards helping you make these difficult decisions, and understand the best possible course of action moving forward.

 At the Bronzino Law Firm, we have extensive experiencing working with clients and families in divorce and family law matters of all kinds across Ocean and Monmouth County.
 To speak with us today in a free and confidential consultation regarding your divorce, a child custody decision, a post-divorce modification, or any other family law matter, please call our Brick office or our Sea Girt office at (732) 812-3102.